stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 **Create Pod :**

-Now, we will deploy a pod that uses the above PVC.
+Now, we are going to deploy a pod that uses the above PVC.
 This pod will automatically create `data.txt` file in `/source/data`  directory and write some sample data in it and also mounted the desired PVC in `/source/data`  directory.

 Below is the YAML of the pod that we are going to create,